-- 3.2.2 Power cables shall be insulated, twisted and/or sheathed in accordance with the manufacturer's written specification. - 3.2.3 Power cables may be screened and oversheathed in accordance with the manufacturer's written specification. - 3.2.4 The chosen insulation material shall be of virgin stock applied as a continuous seamless circular single/multiple extrusion, and shall meet the requirements of IEC 60502-1 and IEC 60502-2. - 3.2.5 The minimum allowable insulation thickness shall meet the requirements of recognized and applicable national and international standards for submarine service which shall be cited in the manufacture written specification. - 3.2.6 The surface part of power cables run on the offshore oil-and-gas facilities shall meet the applicable requirements of 18.7, Part X "Electrical Equipment" of the MODU/FOP Rules. - 3.2.7 The cables in hazardous areas, as well as the methods of their laying shall meet the requirements of 2.11, Part X "Electrical Equipment" of the MODU/FOP Rules. - 3.2.8 Subsea power cables shall be laid in compliance with the construction documentation approved by the Register.
+3.2.2 Power cables shall be insulated, twisted and/or sheathed in accordance with the manufacturer's written specification.

+3.2.3 Power cables may be screened and oversheathed in accordance with the manufacturer's written specification.

+3.2.4 The chosen insulation material shall be of virgin stock applied as a continuous seamless circular single/multiple extrusion, and shall meet the requirements of IEC 60502-1 and IEC 60502-2.

+3.2.5 The minimum allowable insulation thickness shall meet the requirements of recognized and applicable national and international standards for submarine service which shall be cited in the manufacture written specification.

+3.2.6 The surface part of power cables run on the offshore oil-and-gas facilities shall meet the applicable requirements of 18.7 of Part X "Electrical Equipment" of the MODU Rules and Section 17 of Part X "Electrical Equipment" of the FOP Rules.

+3.2.7 The cables in hazardous areas, as well as the methods of their laying shall meet the requirements of 2.11 of Part X "Electrical Equipment" of the MODU Rules and 2.11 of Part X "Electrical Equipment" of the FOP Rules.

+3.2.8 Subsea power cables shall be laid in compliance with the construction documentation approved by the Register.
 The construction documentation shall include the following: